 Equal Opportunity is the Law - Office of Fair Practices

-It is against the law for the Maryland Department of Labor, as a recipient of Federal financial assistance to discriminate on the following bases: Against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and against any beneficiary of programs financially assisted under Title I of the Workforce Innovation Opportunity Act of 1998 (WIOA), on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any WIOA Title I-financially assisted program or activity.
+It is against the law for the Maryland Department of Labor, as a recipient of Federal financial assistance to discriminate on the following bases: Against any individual in the United States, on the basis of age, national origin or ancestry (including Limited English Proficiency), color, genetic information (including family medical history), marital status, disability (mental or physical), race, religion, sex (including pregnancy, childbirth and related medical conditions, transgender status, gender identity), veteran or political affiliation or belief; and against any beneficiary of programs financially assisted under Title I of the Workforce Innovation Opportunity Act of 1998 (WIOA), on the basis of the beneficiary's citizenship status as a lawfully admitted immigrant authorized to work in the United States, or their participation in any WIOA Title I-financially assisted program or activity.

 If the Maryland Department of Labor does give you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
 You must file your CRC complaint within 30 days of the date on which you received the Notice of Final Action.